panizolledotangel/tournament_webapp/README.md

 3. **Create a folder for each contestant**: Inside the google drive folder created in the previous step, create one folder for each contestant.
 The name of the folder will be the name shown in the ranking.
 Share the folder with the contestant so he/she can put files into that folder.

-4. **Create a .tsp file**: This file will define the TSP problem that needs to be solved by the contestants.
-More information about .tsp format and tsp files examples can be found [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/).

-5. **Configure the app**: Create a *.env* file in the root of this repository with the next fields:
+4. **Configure the app**: Create a *.env* file in the root of this repository with the next fields:

 ```
 # Name of your tournament
 TOURNAMENT_NAME=
-# tsp file obtained in step 4, needs to be in the root of the repository
+# File with the solution to the problem, more information in the problem class
 PROBLEM_FILE=
+# Name of the problem class used in the tournament
+PROBLEM_CLASS=
 # initial score for all contestants in the tournament
 INITIAL_SCORE=
 # id obtained in step 2,